 In September 2019, we opened our new school with our first Reception intake of children.
-Currently, there are still a few places remaining!
+Our school now accommodates Nursery, Reception, Year 1 and Year 2 children.

-If you would like to apply for a place mid-year, please contact us and we will guide you through the process.
+Admissions for September 2021 are now allocated and closed.
+If you require any further information, please visit North Yorkshire School Admissions website, here.
+If you would like to apply for a place mid-year, please contact us and we will be happy to assist and guide you through the process.

-If you would like to find out more, or to meet with our Executive Head teacher, please call our Academy office to make an appointment on 01845 448227 or e-mail us at: email@example.com
+If you would like to find out more, or to meet with our Executive Head teacher or Head of School, please call our Academy office to make an appointment on 01845 448227 or e-mail us at: email@example.com

 Where the school receives more applications than there are places available, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to those children who meet the criteria set out below, in priority order:

 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.